Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Can We Automate Ins-Controllable Summarization Benchmarking?

 \subsection{Evaluation Settings}

 Since GPT-4 coupled with LLMCompare is the best evaluation method we identified in \S\ref{subsec:meta-eval-result}, we use it for the automatic benchmarking.
-As the cost of evaluating all system pairs grows quadratically and becomes prohibitive with a large number of systems, we use GPT-4 (\texttt{gpt-4-0314}) as a baseline and evaluate the other systems by comparing them against GPT-4 only.
-We note that this setting is similar to the settings in related work regarding automatic LLM benchmarking~\citep{dubois2023alpacafarm, zheng2023judging}.
-As in \S\ref{subsec:metaeval-setting}, to mitigate the potential positional bias, the summary pairs are randomly shuffled before evaluation.\footnote{We note that we did not observe a significant positional bias in the evaluation results.}

-We evaluated 11 LLMs over the 100 data examples we used in human evaluation (\S\ref{subsec:data-sample-collection}).
-The same prompt template for summary generation, as shown in Appendix~\ref{subsec:appendix-prompts-collection}, is used for different LLMs, and the Llama-2 and Mistral outputs are post-processed to remove an occasional introductory sentence.\footnote{An example of such sentences is ``Sure!
-Here is the summary of this article.''}
+To avoid the prohibitive cost, we treat GPT-4 (\texttt{gpt-4-0314}) as a baseline and evaluate the other systems by comparing them against GPT-4 only, following recent practices in automatic LLM benchmarking~\citep{dubois2023alpacafarm, zheng2023judging}. \footnote{We randomly shuffled the summary pairs and did not observe a significant positional bias in the evaluation results.} We evaluated 11 LLMs over the 100 data examples we used in human evaluation (\S\ref{subsec:data-sample-collection}).
+The prompt template for summary generation is shown in Appendix~\ref{subsec:appendix-prompts-collection}.